About the LA Phil

 Redefining what an orchestra can be, the LA Phil is as vibrant as Los Angeles, one of the world's most open and dynamic cities.
-Led by the extraordinary Gustavo Dudamel, this internationally renowned orchestra harnesses the transformative power of live music to build community, foster intellectual and artistic growth and nurture the creative spirit.
+Led by Music & Artistic Director Gustavo Dudamel, this internationally renowned orchestra harnesses the transformative power of live music to build community, foster intellectual and artistic growth, and nurture the creative spirit.

-The LA Phil takes audiences on sweeping musical journeys through electrifying performances, cutting-edge music education, and innovative outreach programs, crossing borders and transcending boundaries to enrich the cultural life of Los Angeles.
+The LA Phil takes audiences on sweeping musical journeys through electrifying performances, cutting-edge music education, and innovative community engagement programs.

 Music and Artistic Director, Los Angeles Philharmonic